kokapelli/Task-Assignment-React/README.md

 * Mapbox keybind for LineString does not work.

 * Placing an order will only work every other time it is pressed due to poor man's boolean flipping approach.

+* Occasionally the float round up will bug and produce a long sequence of decimals

+* When the order list becomes scrollable, depending on zoom the last item will be blocked by the sidebar footer.